charlottelinstudio/urban_flood_risk_analysis/README.md

 ## Project Overview

-This project was completed as part of the Data Analytics program.
-The aim was to examine how rainfall intensity, elevation, and drainage infrastructure influence urban flood risk using open-source global datasets.
+This larger aim of this project was to examine how rainfall intensity, elevation, and drainage infrastructure influence urban flood risk using open-source global datasets.
 By conducting exploratory analysis, regression modeling, and clustering, the goal was to derive data-driven insights to support flood-resilient infrastructure planning and climate adaptation strategies.

 ## Objectives